 Brigid McKittrick – background in voluntary sector support services.
 Focus on strengths / asset-based approaches & trauma-informed and solution-focused practice.

-Marc Gardiner– co-founder of Zebra, came with experience from multifarious roles in social care and community work: leads on our solution-focused work and involved in all elements of Zebra’s offer.
+Marc Gardiner– co-founder of Zebra, came with experience from multifarious roles in social care and community work.
+Leads on our trauma-informed and solution-focused practice work and involved in all elements of Zebra’s offer.

-Tom Miller – Occupational therapist and community mental health worker with a long and varied career involving the delivery, design, and management of community treatment and support services: active in our Mental Health / Well-being team.
+Tom Miller – occupational therapist and community mental health worker with a long and varied career involving the design, delivery and management of community treatment and support services.
+Active in our trauma-informed, ‘mental health’ & well-being work.

-Chas Shaw – co-founder of Zebra, with a background in community development, with special interest in strengthening the resident voice in social housing: Zebra finance & admin.
+Chas Shaw – co-founder of Zebra, with a background in co-operative development and resident participation & empowerment.
+Zebra finance & administration.